Read This First

 Prompt 2: Create a dialogue in which one side attempts to avoid taking responsibility for their response by invoking experts in various ways.

-The section turns on Analysis.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Analysis in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-At this stage, the gain is not memorizing the conclusion but learning to think with A Common Tactic in Discourse, Introduction, and Understanding the Tactic.
+Treat A Common Tactic in Discourse, Understanding the Tactic, and Motivations Behind the Tactic as handles, not slogans.
 The useful question is not only who is speaking, but what the exchange makes newly visible under pressure.
 The practical test is whether the reader could use the distinction to catch a real mistake in reasoning, not merely name a concept.

-The added reasoning insight is that Deflecting to Experts should train a transferable habit.
-If the reader cannot use the central distinction in a neighboring case, the answer has not yet become practical rationality.
+The real test of Deflecting to Experts is whether it trains a transferable habit.
+If the reader cannot use the central distinction in a neighboring case, the page has not yet become practical rationality.

 One honest test after reading is whether the reader can use A Common Tactic in Discourse to sort a live borderline case or answer a serious objection about Deflecting to Experts.
 A good dialogue should let the reader feel the pressure of both sides before the answer settles.
 That keeps the page tied to how a person can reason better when incentives, emotions, and framing effects are pushing the other way rather than leaving it as a detached summary.